lubuntu-team/manual/source/5/5.3/lxqt-runner.rst

 Chapter 5.3 Runner
 =======================

 Runner allows you to search for and launch applications and commands in the LXQt environment.
-It is a quick and convenient way of finding what you're looking for.
+It is a quick and convenient way of finding what you're looking for and launching it quickly.

 Usage
 ------